kata198/indexedredis/README.md

 		KEY_NAME = 'Songs'

-**Model Fields:**
+**Model Attributes:**

 *FIELDS* - REQUIRED.
 A list of IRField objects (or their subclasses) which name the fields that can be used for storage. (see "Advanced Fields" section below)

 	 Example: [IRField('name'), IRField('description'), IRField('model'), IRFixedPointField('Price', 2), IRField('timestamp', valueType=datetime), IRField('remainingStock', valueType=int)]

 *INDEXED_FIELDS* - A list of strings containing the names of fields that will be indexed.
 Can only filter on indexed fields.
 Adds insert/delete time.
-Entries must also be present in FIELDS.
+The names listed here must match the name of a field given in FIELDS.

-	 Example: ['Name', 'Model']
+	 Example: ['Name', 'model']

 *KEY_NAME* - REQUIRED.
 A unique name name that represents this model.
 Think of it like a table name.

-	 Example: 'Items'
+	 Example: 'StoreItems'

-*REDIS_CONNECTION_PARAMS* - provides the arguments to pass into "redis.Redis", to construct a redis object.
+*REDIS_CONNECTION_PARAMS* - OPTIONAL -  provides the arguments to pass into "redis.Redis", to construct a redis object.
+Here you should define the host and port.

+Since 5.0.0, define this field ONLY for this model to use an alternate connection than the default.
+See "Connecting To Redis" section below for more info.

+If not defined or empty, the default params will be used.

 	 Example: {'host' : '192.168.1.1'}